irfe92/SEWA-Energy-Demand-Forecasting/README.md

   ![Predict on Test with GridSearchCV](https://raw.githubusercontent.com/irfe92/SEWA-Energy-Demand-Forecasting/main/Prediction_on_Test_Grid_Search_CV.png)

  - Evaluate Metrics
-After conducting hyperparameter optimization using GridSearchCV, the tuned CatBoost model achieved a 1% improvement in MAPE on the test set compared to the baseline model. with default parameters.
+After conducting hyperparameter optimization using GridSearchCV, the tuned CatBoost model achieved a 1% improvement in MAPE on the test set compared to the baseline model with default parameters.